 Upon further digging, Baltic is actually founded by Etienne Malec who is based in France.
 He inherited the interest from his father who was a passionate watch collector.
-Etienne’s father actually recorded all his watches in a journal which then I believe cultivated the design inspiration found in the current lineup of Baltic watches.
-When I found out about the brand, it had already successfully launch the initial range through Kickstarter and the attractive watches definitely pique my interest in it.
+Etienne’s father actually recorded all his watches in a journal which I then believe cultivated the design inspiration found in the current lineup of Baltic watches.
+When I found out about the brand, it had already successfully launched the initial range through Kickstarter and the attractive watches definitely pique my interest in it.
 I was not only interested in the BICOMPAX 001 chronograph Cream and Slate/Grey versions but also the three-hands HMS-001 Cream and Black Silver ones.
 While contemplating, I saw a post on Instagram about a limited run of the BICOMPAX chronograph in a Panda and Reverse Panda version that would be released soon.
 I was totally attracted to both though I leaned more towards the Panda and it definitely made the decision easier that this would be my target instead of the current range.
 Limited to 100 pieces for each, I had a hunch that it would be hard to get one considering the response and the poll leaning more to the Panda.

 I set a reminder for the day to my local timezone but got it wrong the first time as I was one day earlier.
 So I was ready for the actual day and the website was running slow at the time of release which is to be expected from the traffic and other eager horological vultures who are ready to pounce on it.
-After a couple of frantic tries, I manage to checkout within the first 10 minutes and was glad that I would be one of the lucky hundred.
+After a couple of frantic tries, I managed to checkout within the first 10 minutes and was glad that I would be one of the lucky hundred.
 True enough, demand was high for the Panda and it was sold out after 30 minutes.
 I then took a break, sip some tea knowing that the FedEx tracking number would be emailed to me soon enough.
 I was a bit surprised that the Reverse Panda took quite a while to sell, almost more than a week.
 I guess I could understand why which I’ll explain later.
 So after waiting patiently, it arrived after a week.

 Excitedly, I took a short break from work and went straight to my car to unbox it.
 The outer box is a classy matte black and inside is an attractive cork box design and upon opening you could see it planted sideways by a centre holder.
-Now I was slightly disappointed that my piece had fingerprint smudges all over it that I nearly thought that mine was used but I guess someone somewhere must’ve found it irresistible and had to molest it.
+Now I was slightly disappointed that my piece had fingerprint smudges all over it that I nearly thought that mine was used but I guess someone somewhere must’ve found it irresistible and had to fondle it.

 The case design is what they call the step cased design that is found in many chronographs in the 1940s.
 The attractive case features three types of finishing where you have circular brushing at the top lugs, linear brushing at the sides and polished for the top bezel.
 This creates a rather interesting mix that makes it very versatile.
 Depending on your strap choice, the mainly brushed surfaces gives it a ‘toolwatch’ look but put it on a classy leather strap and the polished bezel gives it the dressy look.
 The acrylic crystal gives it that vintage vibe which can’t be replicated with a sapphire glass.
 It’s only going to get better with age.
 With the crystal, the thickness is at around 13mm which is not exactly slim but would still be able to squeeze under the cuff.
 The 20mm lug width makes this a strap monster as that’s the most popular size for straps at least for me.
 Did I also mention that it has drilled lugs?
 That makes strap changing a breeze.
+The only pet peeve I have is with the engraved crown.
+The “B” to me looks rather plain and is not symmetrical to the circular crown.
+The only exception I can think of is the “S” from Seiko as the alphabet looks more balanced.
+They could’ve added more circular pattern engraving around the alphabet to balance it out.

 The dial is of course the main attraction.
 After Paul Newman’s Rolex Daytona was sold for $17.8 million, many watch enthusiasts sought alternatives to a watch that is largely unobtainable.
 This BICOMPAX Panda definitely gives that Daytona ‘feel’ with some uniqueness.
 The dial is simple and well balanced with printed numerals at 12 and 6.
 The rest of the hourly indexes and chapter ring is painted in black.
 The minute and hour leaf hands are also painted in black.
 The two sub-dials are textured ‘Guillochés’ circular pattern in black with contrasting white hands.
 The left sub-dial is for the seconds indicator while the right is the 30-minute counter for the chronograph feature.
 The dial is just the perfect cream color that is not too creamy or white and the subtle red French words “Bicompax Manuel” are printed in red across the bottom of the dial.